HIV & STI Testing

 Tuesday & Thursday

-The Center is dedicated to working with the LGBTQ community to increase awareness around sexual health and reduce the risk when it comes to sexually transmitted infections (STIs).
+The Center is dedicated to serving the LGBTQ community to increase awareness around HIV & STI testing and reduce stigma around sexual health.
 Our Health Services team can help you better understand sexual health issues that disproportionately impact our community, by providing affirming and LGBTQ specific education, counseling and additional resources.

 We pride ourselves on our fast, easy, and client-centered services.
 The HIV tests we use are FREE, highly accurate, and completely confidential, with results that come back in as little as 20 minutes.
 For complete HIV testing services, we ask for you to allow 40 minutes of your time.
-Whether your reason for getting tested falls under routine, or crises, our Health Services team is here to help you consider your health and well-being first.
+Whether your reason for getting tested is routine or urgent, we are here to help you consider your health first.
 Do you know your status?
 If not, come in and find out.
 No appointment necessary.

 Nearly 8 out of 10 people living with HIV in LA County are gay and bisexual men.
 Bacterial STIs, like Chlamydia and Gonorrhea which are curable, are particularly common among gay and bisexual men.
-Syphilis, a STI that had virtually disappeared among gay and bisexual men in the 1990’s, has increased more than 365% since 2001!
-So it is important to stay on top of the latest sexual health information and make sure you are getting regular testing and treatment, if necessary.
+Syphilis has increased more than 365% since 2001 making it important to stay on top of the latest sexual health information.
+Make sure you are getting regular testing and treatment, if necessary.

 To make an appointment: (562) 434-4455

-The Health Services team provides free testing on site.
-Minor, STI related exams as well as screenings for syphilis, gonorrhea, and chlamydia are available along with the standard rapid HIV test.
+The Health Services team provides free screening on site.
+STI related exams as well as screenings for syphilis, gonorrhea, and chlamydia are available along with rapid HIV test.
 We strive to make all of our services accessible and free of charge, STI testing is free for those who do not have insurance or do not feel comfortable going to their own medical provider.
 Donations are always welcome.

-If you’re having sex with more than one person and/or that person is having sex with other people, get regular check-ups for HIV and STIs – the CDC recommends getting tested every 4 or 6 months.
+Having sex with more than one person and if that person is having sex with other people increases your chances of coming into contact with an STI.
+We recommend getting regular check-ups for HIV and STIs – the CDC recommends getting tested every 4 or 6 months.
 If you think you have HIV or an STI or find out you had sex with someone who does, get tested and treated right away.

 If you find out that you have HIV or an STD, let those individuals know as soon as you can.
 That way, they can get treated as well, and it helps stop the spread of that STD in our community.
 STIs have a tendency to spread quickly in small cities, social circles and networks having the potential of coming back full circle.